 - Contact a pest management company to disinfect your belonging if you are not satisfied that your steps at sanitation are effective.

-How to Prevent Carrying Bed Bugs From a Hotel to Your Home
+How to Prevent Carrying Bed Bugs to Your Home

 If you had the horrid experience of staying in a hotel with bed bugs, the biggest fear is carrying home one of these little critters.
 Here are a few steps that you can take to minimize the possibility of carrying home bed bugs.